kristianfreeman/kristianfreeman.com/src/content/blog/serverless.md

 ---
-title: 'Everything you need to know to understand Serverless'
+title: "Everything you need to know to understand Serverless"
 description: ""
-pubDate: 'Nov 17 2020'
+pubDate: "Nov 17 2020"
 tags:
   - archive
-  - bytesized
 ---

 ## **🎓 What is it?**